-Every claim for ESA is assessed and this process usually takes 13 weeks.
-While your claim is being assessed, you’ll receive £73.10 a week for 13 weeks.
+Every claim for ESA is medically assessed by a healthcare professional and you receive £73.10 a week for the first 13 weeks.

-If the outcome of your claim is that you’re eligible for ESA, you’ll be put into a group, which will affect how much ESA you continue to receive.
+If the outcome of your assessment is you are eligible for ESA, you are put into a group, which in turn affects how much ESA you are paid.
 You may be put in to either:

 - the work-related activity group: This is for people who will prepare to return to work and will get some support to do that.